sib-swiss/termal/roadmap.md

 Miscellaneous Ideas
 ===================

+* Despite the nonnegligible effort I put into them, it's not clear that the guides are very useful, as the "Adjacent" mode for the bottom panel seems very natural.
+Their main advantage is to make it very clear that the coordinates apply to the zoom box (so this leaves the vertical guides in zoomed-in mode without a clear purpose).

 * Make the labels panel part of a more general left pane, which could contain other "by-sequence" panes such as length and conservation (WRT consensus)